How to Calculate Margin vs. Markup

 Margin = (Revenue – Costs)/Revenue x 100

-Knowing how to work out margin is more complicated than this formula might suggest.
-Depending on what’s included, there are many different margins, each providing unique insights into your business.
+Understanding margin is more complicated than the high-level formula might suggest.
+Depending on which information you include, there are many different types of margin you may calculate, each providing unique insights into your business.

 image